-If, like the page quote, the character is robotic, this may occur due to influence from Asimov's Laws.
+If the character is robotic, this may occur due to influence from Asimov's Laws.
 Specifically, a robot may not harm itself, or through inaction allow itself to be harmed, unless it is in direct opposition with the first two laws.
 Even when not following the hierarchical laws of robotics, it could still occur if a robot is simply programmed for self-preservation.

 Instant Death Bullet is likely.
 Then, usually the killer has no difficulty getting to a position and attacking in a manner that would cause quick death.
 When the character is Fighting from the Inside, but not very effectively, the death can be long and gruesome.
-(See page quote.)

 The victim may plead for death even when it is possible for them to be saved, owing to the pain.
 The hero is likely to override that, often saying No One Gets Left Behind.

 Compare to Mercy Kill, when the target cannot even request death; Death Seeker, where the target can't even find anyone willing (or capable, if the Death Seeker still wants to fight to the best of their ability); and Driven to Suicide, when they can self-terminate.
-Also compare Trial By Friendly Fire.
+Also compare Trial by Friendly Fire.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.